The Webby Awards honors the outstanding Web sites that are setting the standards for the Internet

 Our current goal is to provide Alpha Special School with a technology program.
 We are committed to continue our support of transportation assistance, school supplies and a “one-meal-a-day” food program.

 Called the “Oscars of the Internet” by the New York Times, the Webby is the leading international award honoring excellence in Web design, creativity, usability and functionality.
 Established in 1996, the 10th Annual Webby Awards received over 5,500 entries from all 50 states and over 40 countries worldwide.
 The Webby Awards are presented by The International Academy of Digital Arts and Sciences.
 Sponsors and Partners of The Webby Awards include: AOL; The Creative Group; Verizon; Adweek, Brandweek and Mediaweek magazines; Fortune; OnRequest Images; IDG; iStockphoto; American Marketing Association; PricewaterhouseCoopers; 2advanced Studios; MX Interactive and Museum of the Moving Image.
 For more information visit http://www.webbyawards.com.

 About the International Academy of Digital Arts and Sciences (IADAS):

-The International Academy of Digital Arts and Sciences is dedicated to the creative, technical, and professional progress of the internet and interactive media.
-The Academy is an intellectually diverse organization that includes over 500 members consisting of leading experts in a diverse range of fields, such as musician David Bowie, Virgin Group founder Richard Branson, business guru and author Tom Peters, The Body Shop president Anita Roddick, fashion designer Max Azria, “Simpsons” creator Matt Groening and Real Networks CEO Rob Glaser.
+The International Academy of Digital Arts and Sciences is dedicated to the creative, technical, and professional progress of the Internet and interactive media.
+The Academy is an intellectually diverse organization that includes over 500 members consisting of leading experts in a diverse range of fields, such as musician David Bowie, Internet inventor Vinton Cerf, Naked Chef Jamie Oliver, The Body Shop president Anita Roddick, fashion designer Max Azria, “Simpsons” creator Matt Groening and Real Networks CEO Rob Glaser.
 The Webby Awards and The International Academy of Digital Arts and Sciences are registered trademarks of International Data Group.
 For more information, visit http://www.iadas.net.